 - Baidu (location China, no adequate level of data protection)

-‘Behavioral advertising’ means the use of tracking measures to determine the potential interest of users in advertisements on our Website and to display them according to their interests.
+‘Behavioral advertising’ means the use of tracking measures to determine the potential interest of users in advertisements on our Website and in our App and to display them according to their interests.
 For this we use the following features: Gender, membership type, interest in membership, and number of logins.
 Members with a PLUS membership have the possibility to turn off advertising.

-All servers of the Service are located in the European Economic Area (‘EEA’), so your data do not technically leave the EEA for the time being, but the technical provision and processing of the data for the operation of the Service takes place in the European Union.
+All servers of the Service are located in the European Economic Area (‘EEA’), so your data do not leave the EEA from a technical perspective, instead the technical provision and processing of the data for the operation of the Service takes place in the EEA.

-However, when you submit information to us, it is legally transferred to a country outside the EEA because we are based in Hong Kong (P.R.
+However, when you submit information to us, it is legally collected by a data controller located in a country outside the EEA because we are based in Hong Kong (P.R.
 China).
-In addition, our development company is also based in China, from where it has technical access to the servers in the European Union (EU).
+In addition, our development company is also based in China, from where it has technical access to the servers in the EEA in certain situations.

-According to the GDPR, China is a so-called ‘Third Country’ in which no adequate level of data protection can be guaranteed in principle; there is no corresponding adequacy decision and no specific guarantees to compensate for this deficit.
-This means that, from a European perspective, personal data and data subjects enjoy less protection and rights there, as would be the case, for example, with processing operations in Australia, Russia or India.
+According to the GDPR, there are special requirements for transfers of data to so-called ‘Third Countries’ not guaranteeing an adequate level of data protection, without applicable adequacy decisions and without specific guarantees to compensate for this deficit.
+This means that, from a European perspective, personal data and data subjects enjoy less protection and rights there.

-If we transfer data to a third country, we generally guarantee an adequate level of data protection.
-This applies regardless of whether it is a transfer to an affiliated company or to another recipient (such as an external service provider).
-In these cases, we will ensure that the transfer is either based on approved standard contractual clauses, or that providers in the United States are certified under the EU-US Privacy Shield Program, or that there is another appropriate guarantee of an adequate level of data protection.
+If, as a data controller, we transfer data to a third country, we generally guarantee an adequate level of data protection.
+This applies regardless of whether it is a transfer to an affiliated company or to another recipient (such as an external service provider acting as a data processor).
+In these cases, we will ensure that the transfer is either based on approved standard contractual clauses (as well as the prerequisite additional safeguards required under the Articles 44 and following of the GDPR), that there is an adequacy decision for the respective country, or that other appropriate safeguards such as binding corporate rules have been provided to guarantee an adequate level of data protection.